threefoldtech/zos/specs/network/HIDDEN-PUBLIC.md

   - Node is fully Public (IPv[46])
     Then the Wireguard Interface can be created in Namespace 1 of the Kernel

-  - Node is fully Private :
+  - __Node is fully Private :__
     - it has an RFC1918 IPv4 Address and/or
     - it has a routable but firewalled IPv6

-    Then the Wireguard Interface can be created in Namespace 1 of the Kernel
+    -> Then the Wireguard Interface can be created in Namespace 1 of the Kernel

-  - Node is part of a farm, so Namespace 1 is hidden, but it can connect Publicly
+  - __Node is part of a farm, so Namespace 1 is hidden, but it can connect Publicly__
     - through a physical connection (direct interface, vlan, macvlan, ...)
     - through special routing over tunnels (vxlan, GRE, mpls, ...)

-    Then the Wireguard Interface needs to be created in a Namespace that holds the public IP address(es), so it is reachable with a default route.
+    -> Then the Wireguard Interface needs to be created in a Namespace that holds the public IP address(es), so it is reachable with a default route.

     For this to work, the Node that is flagged as a Node responsible for providing ExitPoints of Tenant Networks needs to:
       - request a prefix for the Network Resource of the Tenant Network